marcosdiez/google_maps_to_waze/README.md

-This open source software solves a limitation in the Waze GPS app by allowing it to open (most) Google Maps URLs.
+This open source software solves a limitation in the Waze GPS app by allowing it to open (hopefully) any Google Maps URLs.

-I wrote it because was annoyed with the bug they did not fix this bug in almost a year.
+I did a bug report last year and they still did not fix it themselves, so I solved on my own.
-So I solved the problem myself.

 What it does is convert google maps URLs like: